 In 2007, the housing market experienced an extreme downturn.
 Homeowners lost a lot of equity and foreclosures skyrocketed.
-Even years later, homeowners still find themselves digging their way out of homes that are suddenly worth much less than the amount owed on the mortgage.
+Even years later, homeowners still find themselves digging their way out of mortgage payments on homes that are suddenly worth much less than the amount owed on the mortgage.

 If you still owe more than what your home is worth, we’ve included information and programs below that you should consider before resorting to a “short sale”.

-To learn more about HARP refinances and see if you qualify, fill out our quick 1-minute form to have a Mortgage Advisor contact you.
+To learn more about HARP refinances for home mortgage and see if you qualify, fill out our quick 1-minute form to have a Mortgage Advisor contact you.

 Under conventional wisdom, if you plan to stay in your home for at least another three to five years and your current interest rates are higher than current market rates, then you should refinance.
 But for homeowners who find themselves in an upside-down loan, this doesn’t seem like a realistic possibility.
 Traditional refinances don’t cover that situation and you can feel stuck.
 The following options, the Home Affordable Refinance Program and the FHA Back to Work program, can help get you into a better situation.